Gerald Graham: Later Life & Death

 Graham was made a Knight Grand Cross of the Order of the Bath in 1896, and a colonel commandant of the Corps of Royal Engineers in 1899.
-He is buried in East-the Water Cemetery in Bideford in Devon in a grave adjacent to that of George Channer VC.
+He died at his home in Bideford on 17 December from pneumonia.
+He is buried in East-the Water Cemetery in Bideford, Devon in a grave adjacent to that of George Channer VC.

 The medal

 His Victoria Cross is currently owned by Graham's great great great grandson Oliver Brooks and is displayed at the Royal Engineers Museum in Gillingham, England.

 Works

 He published a number of scientific papers and a contribution to the Fortnightly Review, entitled "Last Words with Gordon" (1887), and prepared a translation of Goetze's Operations of the German Engineers and Technical Troops during the Franco-German War of 1870–71 (1875).